nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * `INDEX` must be 1 or higher, and less than or equal to the index of the last item in the displayed list.

 **Examples**:
-* `policy 2` displays the policies associated with the 2nd person in the currently displayed list.
+* Displays the policies associated with the 2nd client in the currently displayed list.
+    * `policy 2`

   ![with policy URL](images/with-policy-URL-annotate.png)
   <br><br>
+To more easily list policies of a specific client in mind, `policy` can be used in conjunction with `find`.
+* Getting policy information of a client with the name "Bernice Tan"
+    * First, use `find n/Bernice Tan`.
+Assuming there is only 1 Bernice Tan in the client book, she will be the client at index 1 after we run the command.
-* `find n/Bernice` followed by `policy 1` displays the policies associated with the 1st person in the results of the `find` command.
+    * After we get the filtered list, use `policy 1` to display the policies associated with the client at index 1, which is Bernice Tan after the above command.

 [Return to Table of Contents](#table-of-contents)
 <br><br>